s0umaaa/arduinoProject/README.md

 # Interactive Mural: Exploring Sunlight and Sensor-Based Art

 ### Project Overview
-This project explores the integration of sensor technology with contemporary art to simulate sunlight effects on an interactive mural.
-By utilizing real-time data from light and color sensors, the installation dynamically adjusts to environmental changes, creating an immersive and responsive art experience.
+The project is an interactive work of art that mimics a mural that reflects the color, movement, and light of the sun, under the theme "Fusion of Nature and Science".
+Using real-time data from light and color sensors, this immersive, reactive artwork dynamically adjusts to changes in the environment.
+Arduino and iPad were used for implementation, and the outer frame (mural) was designed using a laser cutter.
+Please click on the Youtube link below to see the design of the artwork.

 ### Features
 - **Real-time Light Simulation:** The mural dynamically adjusts brightness and color based on real-time data from light and color sensors.